 See all problems of the 2001 Jeep Grand Cherokee.

-The vehicle involved is a 1999 Jeep Grand Cherokee.
-VIN of the vehicle was 1J4G258S2X_.
 Broken window motor, seat belt mounting bolts, leaking rear shock absorbers, etc. . .
 The consumer felt Jeep should fix the outstanding problems with the axles and the transmission and give a warranty for the power train.
 The vehicle experienced a noise while in motion.
 Also the broken window lift leaked, the rear absorbers failed, the rear passenger window leaked air, the seat belt mounting bolts failed,and a potential fire hazard on the manifold debris shield, the brake pedal pulsated wildly(front were rotors turned), the passenger window had stuck shut, the exterior mirror had broken off, and the transmission slammed into reverse.
 There was a buzz in the rear which had progressed to a howl.
 Refer to odi# 10027025.
-It was July 1, 2003 when this rear suspension shock absorber issue happened.

 See all problems of the 1999 Jeep Grand Cherokee.

-The vehicle involved was a 1999 Jeep Grand Cherokee.
-Vehicle identification number (VIN) of the vehicle is 1J4G258SXX_.
 Front and rear shock absorbers fail and leak fluids requiring replacment.
 First incident, front an rear shocks replaced at 36000 miles.
 At 54,000 miles the same problem happened again.
 Chrysler admitted on the phone that they had problems with the shocks.
 Chrysler refuses to replace defective shocks.
 Ride and handling are affected negatively.
-The failure date was 06/21/2003.

 See all problems of the 1997 Jeep Grand Cherokee.